 The colors of Mardi Gras are purple (justice), gold (power) and green (faith).

-Social clubs called “Krewes” organize the parades, and give balls and parties.
+Social clubs called “Krewes” organize the parades, and host balls and parties.

-1857 - First time floats appear in the parades.
+1857 - First time floats appear in New Orleans parades.

 1896 - The first female krewe, Les Mysterieuses, stages a ball but does not parade.

 1916 - The Zulu Social Aid and Pleasure Club, the first African American krewe, is incorporated.

 1918-1919 - Mardi Gras parades and balls are canceled due to World War I and the influenza pandemic.

 1941 - Venus is the first all-female krewe to parade in New Orleans.

 1942-1945 - Official Mardi Gras festivities are canceled for the duration of World War II.

 1973 - Zulu becomes the first parading krewe to racially integrate its membership.

 1992 - New Orleans city council passes an ordinance banning discrimination in the membership of parading Mardi Gras krewes.
 Three krewes discontinue their parades in protest of the push to integrate.